-Faculty who are leaving UBC are encouraged to use the Faculty Departure Form to ensure an orderly transition.
+Faculty and staff leaving UBC are encouraged to use the Departure Form to ensure an orderly transition.

 If you are leaving UBC for any reason after age 55, you may be eligible for the Retirement and Survivor Benefits Program.

 Note: Employees can now access their Record of Employment by visiting the Services Canada website.